digitalocean/Kubernetes-Starter-Kit-Developers/6-setup-velero/README.md

 Steps to follow:

+1. Clone the `Starter Kit` Git repository and change directory to your local copy.
-1. Add the `Helm` repo and list the available charts:
+2. Add the `Helm` repo and list the available charts:

     ```
     helm repo add vmware-tanzu https://vmware-tanzu.github.io/helm-charts